DuncDennis/lorenzpy/README.md

 ```

 To install with the additional plotting functionality.
-This also installs `plotly` and `matplotlib`. ⚠️ Plotting functionality not in a useful
+This also installs `matplotlib`. ⚠️ Plotting functionality not in a useful state.
-state.
 ```bash
 $ pip install lorenzpy[plot]
 ```